wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-gui-arm.md

 >[AZURE.NOTE] If you are interested in using AlwaysOn availability groups with SharePoint, also see [Configure SQL Server 2012 AlwaysOn availability groups for SharePoint 2013](http://technet.microsoft.com/zh-cn/library/jj715261.aspx).

-In this tutorial you will use the Azure Management Portal to:
+In this tutorial you will use the Azure portal to:

 - Select the the new AlwaysOn Availabiltiy group template from the portal